Blast reported at chemical plant in eastern China

 On Aug.
 12, explosions at a warehouse storing dangerous chemicals devastated an industrial park in the port city of Tianjin, killing more than 160 people.

-Tianjin mayor Huang Xingguo said the city would step up controls on hazardous chemicals companies, according to media reports on Monday.

-Reviewing new rules on the sector at a weekend meeting, Huang said priority would be given to strict standards on the hazardous chemicals business to “better protect people’s lives and property”, the Caixin news magazine reported.

-The latest incident in Lishui will likely raise more questions about safety standards in China, where industrial accidents are all too common following three decades of fast economic growth.
+The latest incident will likely raise more questions about safety standards in China, where industrial accidents are all too common following three decades of fast economic growth.
 A blast at an auto-parts factory killed 75 people a year ago.
+(Reporting by Ben Blanchard; Editing by Robert Birsel)